jakeyboi1/jakeyboi1/README.md

 - **Web Development**: Creating web pages for personal projects.
 - **Visual Basic**: Required by college (Sadly), but still a learning experience!

-Feel free to explore my repositories and projects, and let’s connect!
+Feel free to explore my repositories and projects!